arquivo/arquivo404/README.md

 ### Adding web archives to search for the broken URL

-Sometimes a missing page that isn't available in Arquivo.pt may have been preserved by other archives such as the [Internet Archive)](https://archive.org/).
-Arquivo404 adding web archives that support the Memento protocol.
+Sometimes a missing page that isn't available in Arquivo.pt may have been preserved by other archives such as the [Internet Archive](https://archive.org/).
+Arquivo404 supports adding web archives that support the Memento protocol.

 ```html
 <div id="messageDiv"></div>